Alice and Amar

 Excerpts (elsewhere) from Lisa Halliday’s Asymmetry

-Lisa Halliday’s Asymmetry has been one of the first runaway literary success stories of 2018, and not without reason: in reviewing the novel for Splice, Thea Hawlin called it a “bold and provocative début novel” that “examines the asymmetries of life in the contemporary world with incisive detail and unnerving intelligence”.
+Lisa Halliday’s Asymmetry has been one of the first runaway literary success stories of 2018, and not without reason.
+In reviewing Asymmetry for Splice, Thea Hawlin called it a “bold and provocative début novel” that “examines the asymmetries of life in the contemporary world with incisive detail and unnerving intelligence”.
 A number of excerpts from the book appeared online prior to its publication; here’s a roundup of the places where you can get a feel for each of its two, asymmetrical sections.

 Part 1: ‘Folly’